FASTEST-GROWING, MOST FORWARD-LOOKING LARGE CITY IN AMERICA

 - ‘A Future City driving growth through the creative economy’ —Economic Intelligence Unit

-The Austin area has become a major technology hub, with more than 120,000 employees at over 4,000 technology companies, including Apple, Facebook, Dell, AMD, Samsung, Cisco Systems, Intel, Oracle, National Instruments, GM and Cirrus Logic.
+The Austin area has become a major technology hub, with more than 4,000 technology companies, including Apple, Google, Facebook, Tesla, Samsung, Dell, AMD, Cisco Systems, Intel, Oracle, National Instruments, GM and Cirrus Logic.
 They contribute more than $21 billion annually to the regional economy.
 The region is well diversified, due to its concentration of government, financial and health science companies, its educational institutions (the University of Texas at Austin has 51,000 enrolled students and is ranked among the best universities in the country) and its legendary live music, vibrant nightlife and other tourist attractions.